neithere/doqu/doc/index.rst

 Author
 ------

-Originally written by Andrey Mikhaylenko in 2009.
+Originally written by Andrey Mikhaylenko since 2009.

 See the file AUTHORS for a complete authors list of this application.